ma1co/OpenMemories-Tweak/README.md

 ### It doesn't work for me!
 First, thanks for testing.
 If you encounter a bug, please open an issue!

-### I don't have Internet Explorer
-Well, lucky you :) You can try the experimental [installer](https://github.com/ma1co/Sony-PMCA-RE#local-installer) (releases for Windows and OS X are provided).

 ### How can I remove the app?
 You can uninstall it normally with the "Application Management" app.
 The modified settings are preserved even if you remove the app.